lahell/PSDiscoveryProtocol-SCCM-HWInventory/README.md

 Switches and other network devices can send advertisements containing information such as system name, port id, IP address, model number etc.

-Our goal is to use [PSDiscoveryProtocol](https://github.com/lahell/PSDiscoveryProtocol) to capture those advertisements, and store information from them in a custom WMI class.
-The WMI class can then be included in the SCCM Hardware Inventory.
+Our goal is to use [PSDiscoveryProtocol](https://github.com/lahell/PSDiscoveryProtocol) to capture those advertisements, and store information from them in a new CIM class.
+The CIM class can then be included in the SCCM Hardware Inventory.

 ## Computer Requirements
 * Windows 10